-We also promote and provide information about local food banks and support available for families who might be at risk of food insecurity.
+We also promote and provide information about local food banks and other financial and food support available for families who might be at risk of food insecurity.
+This support is provided through our Family Support Worker.

 5. Water for all